Breinify/brein-api-library-node/README.md

 ### Geocoding (retrieve information from text)

 Sometimes you need specific information for a city or some textual description of a location.
-The followin example shows how to retrieve the temporal information (i.e., location, events, holidays, time) from a text.
+The following example shows how to retrieve the temporal information (i.e., location, events, holidays, time) from a text.
 For example, did you know where `Bemidji` and how the current weather is?